VladWithCookies/url-previewer/README.md

 ## Challenges
 * It is not so fun to use `debounce` with `React` hooks ;)
+* It was nice to try hooks one more time (in my current projects class components are still common approach)

 ## TODO
 * Better error handling